Code-Institute-Submissions/the-hangmans-stage/README.md

 ![Themes](assets/docs/screenshots/theme_choices.jpg)

 Once the user has input "y" to play the game, they're presented with a list of theme's to choose for the secret word.

+### **Game Play Screens***

+#### **The secret word**

+The secret word is presented to user with a series of underscores which match the length of the secret word.

+As the player guesses letters thee letter is appended to a list of used characters which is then printed so the player is aware of letters they have already guessed.
+If the letter is in the secret word then that letters underscore is replaced by the letter.